 The problems of the manufacturing sector also means that there are potential opportunities for Cuba and for foreign investors to develop new lines of manufacturing for domestic and foreign markets.
 However, this has to be done almost “from scratch” as the industrial foundation at this time is so weak.

-Figure 2 Labor Productivity in Manufacturing (excluding Sugar) , 1989 – 2014
+Figure 2: Labor Productivity in Manufacturing (excluding Sugar) , 1989 – 2014

 (1989 = 100)

-Source: The author, based on statistics from ONE AEC 2014 Tables 7.3 and 11.1 and CEPAL 2000.
+Source: The author, based on statistics from ONE, AEC 2014 Tables 7.3 and 11.1, and CEPAL 2000.

 THE “LINEAMIENTOS” ON MANUFACTURING

-The “Lineamientos de la Política Económica y Social del Partido y la Revolución,” approved on by the VI Congress of the Communist Party of 2011 of Cuba included 25 guidelines on Industry, some of which are vital for the revival of manufacturing – if they can be implemented.
+The Lineamientos de la Política Económica y Social del Partido y la Revolución, approved on by the VI Congress of the Cuban Communist Party of 2011 included 25 guidelines on Industry, some of which are vital for the revival of manufacturing – if they could be implemented.
 These include “prioritizing” exports, “prioritizing” maintenance, assuring inputs for the self-employment and cooperative sectors, emphasizing technical training, and the rationalization of industrial capacity,

 Some specific industrial sectors were designated for future emphasis, including pharmaceuticals, nickel, natural medicines and dietary supplements , information technology and electronics for export, fertilizers, rubber tires, construction materials, and metallurgy and machinery and equipment.
 Some of these seem reasonable and may have important roles to play in future manufacturing.

-Elsewhere in the “Lineamientos” exchange rate and pricing considerations were mentioned, with the stated intention to move to a unified and realistic exchange rate.
+Elsewhere in the Lineamientos, exchange rate and pricing considerations were mentioned, with the stated intention to move to a unified and realistic exchange rate.
 Co-operatives are now being implemented.
 The policies announced on May 24, 2016 proposing the further liberalization of small and medium enterprise will be of great significance if fully implemented.

 WHAT MIGHT BE THE SUCCESSFUL MANUFACTURING SUB-SECTORS IN FUTURE?